jrotieno/veclab.github.io/pages/about.md

 permalink: "/about/"
 header: no
 ---
-{% include alert warning="This website is work in progress!" %}

 <p class="text-justify">
 The Virus Epidemiology and Control research group, based at the KEMRI-Wellcome Trust Research Programme in Kenya,